 These resources reference existing Bigtable tables and instances.
-TableIamPolicy cannot be used with TableIamBinding or TableIamMember, as they will conflict over policy state.
-TableIamBinding and TableIamMember can coexist if they manage different roles.
+TableIamPolicy replaces the entire policy, TableIamBinding manages all members for a specific role, and TableIamMember adds individual members to roles.
 The examples are intentionally small.
-Combine them with your own table infrastructure and access requirements.
+Combine them with your own table and instance infrastructure.

 Replace the entire IAM policy for a table

-When you need complete control over table access, you can set the entire IAM policy at once.
-This is useful for initial setup or when migrating from external access control systems.
+When you need complete control over table permissions, you can set the entire IAM policy at once, replacing any existing permissions.

 import * as pulumi from "@pulumi/pulumi";